3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 )
 ```

-## Authentication
+## Authorization

-To add authentication to the api, the first step is to include the DRF urls into the projects url file. project/urls.py:
+To manage authorizations in the api, the first step is to include the DRF urls into the projects url file. project/urls.py:
 ```py
 urlpatterns = [
     path('admin/', admin.site.urls),